dividor/hdx-mcp/SECURITY.md

 # Security Considerations for HDX MCP Server

+To report any security issues associated with this repo, please raise an [issue](https://github.com/dividor/hdx-mcp/issues).

 This document outlines the security practices implemented in the HDX MCP Server and provides guidance for secure deployment and usage.

 ## Security Best Practices Implemented